-Each year the Honors Program selects a book to be read by all incoming first-year Honors students.
-The Freshman Reading Project promotes community through the common experience of reading and discussing a thought-provoking text.
+Each year the Honors Program selects a text or texts to be read by all incoming first-year Honors students.
+The Freshman Reading Project (FRP) promotes community through the common experience of reading and discussing a thought-provoking text.
 We ask that all incoming students complete the reading assignment before arriving at Baylor in the fall.

-You can purchase The Great Tradition at the Baylor University Bookstore, but the book can also be found at many other traditional and online retailers.
+You can purchase both The Great Tradition and The Pleasures of Reading in an Age of Distraction at the Baylor University Bookstore, but the books can also be found at many other traditional and online retailers.

 Richard M. Gamble, ed., The Great Tradition (ISI Books, 2007)